nokafor/MSBuild2017Quickstarts/Yo.md

 	    </main>
 	```

-6. Let's check out our progress.
-Save the *index.html* file.
+6. Let's check out our progress!
+Save the index.html file.
 Then, go to the Excel page that contains your add-in.
 The add-in should have automatically updated to reflect the changes.
 This is done through [Browsersync](https://browsersync.io/).

 7. Click **Create Report**.
 A sample sales report split by quarters, for several products should load into your Excel file like this: